aacotroneo/laravel-saml2/README.md

 ```

 #### URLs To Pass to The IDP configuration
-You don't need to implement the SP entityId, assertionConsumerService url and singleLogoutService routes, because Saml2Controller already does, but you'll need to provide them to the configuration of your actual IDP, i.e. the 3rd party you are asking to authenticate users.
+As mentioned above, you don't need to implement the SP entityId, assertionConsumerService url and singleLogoutService routes, because Saml2Controller already does by default.
+But you need to know these routes, to provide them to the configuration of your actual IDP, i.e. the 3rd party you are asking to authenticate users.

-You can check the actual routes in the metadata, by navigating to 'http://laravel_url/myidp1/metadata' / 'https://laravel_url/myidp1/metadata', which incidentally will be the entityId for this SP.
+You can check the actual routes in the metadata, by navigating to 'http(s)://laravel_url/myidp1/metadata', which incidentally will be the default entityId for this SP.

 If you configure the optional `routesPrefix` setting in saml2_settings.php, then all idp routes will be prefixed by that value, so you'll need to adjust the metadata url accordingly.
 For example, if you configure routesPrefix to be `'single_sign_on'`, then your IDP metadata for myidp1 will be found at http://laravel_url/single_sign_on/myidp1/metadata.

-#### Exampl: simplesamlphp IDP configuration
+#### Example: simplesamlphp IDP configuration
-For example, if you use simplesamlphp, and your metadata url is `http://laravel_url/myidp1/metadata`, add the following to /metadata/sp-remote.php to inform the IDP of your laravel-saml2 SP identity:
+If you use simplesamlphp as a test IDP, and your SP metadata url is `http://laravel_url/myidp1/metadata`, add the following to /metadata/sp-remote.php to inform the IDP of your laravel-saml2 SP identity:

 ```php
 $metadata['http://laravel_url/myidp1/metadata'] = array(